Ryan Griffiths (soccer): Club career

 In late 2013, Griffiths was linked with Malaysia Super League club Sarawak for the 2014 season.
 His brother Adam Griffiths played for Malaysian club Selangor in 2013.

 On 8 January 2014, Griffiths returned to the A-League, signing with Adelaide United.
 After only two-months and four appearances Griffiths left Adelaide United to sign for Sarawak, whom he was linked with earlier in the year before signing for Adelaide United.

 On 5 December 2015, Hong Kong Premier League giants South China announced the capture of Griffiths from Sarawak via Facebook.

 On 27 January 2017, Griffiths joined Western Sydney Wanderers to bolster their attacking options.

 In late 2017 Griffiths joined Lambton Jaffas to play in the Northern NSW National Premier League competition.

 International career

-He made his international debut on 6 September 2006, coming on as a substitute for Ahmad Elrich (who was injured) in the 30th minute in an 2007 AFC Asian Cup qualifier against Kuwait.
+He made his international debut on 6 September 2006, coming on as a substitute for Ahmad Elrich (who was injured) in the 30th minute in a 2007 AFC Asian Cup qualifier against Kuwait.

 His second cap for Australia came in a friendly against Ghana in November 2006, substituted on the last 15 minutes of the match.

 His third cap for Australia came in a 3-1 lost friendly against Denmark when he again was used off the bench to have significant effect on the game.

 Fourth cap game in June 2007, in a friendly rematch against Uruguay, when he came on as a substitute in the 55th minute.
 The game ended in a 2–1 loss.

 His latest appearance for the Socceroos was in 2008 in a friendly game against Singapore, when he came on as a substitute.
 The game ended in a 0–0 draw.